dabbertorres/LNA/README.md

 What's Working
 ==============
 - Getting variables/values to/from Lua/C++
-(including std::vector and std::map atm)
+(including std::vector and std::map at the moment)

 - Simple lightuserdata implementation
     - Passing objects around works.
 One condition: C++ functions that work on said objects, cannot accept references.